oomlout/oomp_base/readme.md

 * https://github.com/oomlout/oomp_base_hardware_datasheet

 #### The Builder
 This builds your oomp.
-It takes a list of repos pulls them and puts all the parts folder in one folder.
+It takes a list of repos pulls them and puts all the parts folder into one folder.
+Currently also has a utility to load the yamls from all directories into a single pickle/yaml file, and one for creating links to make navigating using shorter codes possible.
 * https://github.com/oomlout/oomlout_oomp_builder

 #### Utilities